praeclarum/spec3/README.md

 # SPEC3 Color Space

-SPEC3 is a new color format that represents colors using a 4-point spectrogram in the human perceptual color space.
+SPEC3 is a new color space that represents colors using a light spectrum compactly represented as 3 values (SX, SY, and SZ) that specifies 3 spectral radiances at the wavelengths 440, 545, and 630nm.

-Each of the four points represents the spectral radiance (watts per steradian per square meter per nanometer, don't worry about it) of a bandwidth of light.
+The three values are combined with two bounding points to form a 5-point spectrum:

-The four points are:
+* *ɑ* at 345 nm (implicitly always = 0)

-* *ɑ* at 400 nm (implicitly always = 0)
+* **SX** at 440 nm
-* **SX** at 460 nm
+* **SY** at 545 nm
-* **SY** at 520 nm
+* **SZ** at 630 nm
-* **SZ** at 580 nm
+* *ω* at 750 nm (implicitly always = 0)

-* **SW** at 640 nm
+Individual radiances can be computed at any wavelength (within the bounds of 345nm to 750nm) using linear interpolation.
+This means that the color space can represent any color in the visible spectrum along with any UV and IR "colors" in a 405nm window by simply tracking a wavelength offset.

-* *ω* at 700 nm (implicitly always = 0)
+Because teh color space of SPEC3 directly measure energy, addition of colors is simple addition.
+Because the energies never need to be clipped, the color space is suitable for high dynamic range rendering.

-The values SX, SY, SZ, and SW are the radiance of the color at the respective wavelengths but are not computed to be impulses at those wavelengths.
-Instead, they are computed to be the average radiance of the color over the bandwidth of the respective wavelength.
-If you're not into color theory, again, don't worry about it - I just want to be clear.
-For details see `fit.py`.
+The color space is designed to be linearly convertible from CIE XYZ and RGB color spaces with minimal loss of information.
+Conversion is a simple linear transform so it's fast to convert to and from SPEC3.

 ## Conversion Functions